Creating a CSV file

 Empty rows will result in errors when you upload your contacts.

 Add a Category to your Contacts

 Adding one or more categories to your contacts as you upload them makes it super quick to attach your contacts to a particular campaign later.
-To add a category, simply put the name of the category in a separate column for each contact.
+To add a category, simply put the name of the category in a separate column.
 You can add up to 5 categories during an upload, and Enudge will create the category as you upload, if it doesn't already exist.

 Uploading your Contacts CSV File